Potato Onions

 So, the decision has been made, I'm going to rebuild a locally adapted Potato Onion for my climate - but where to start?
 Well, I did get some (very modest) results from the purchased Potato Onion seed and so those plants could be used to add some useful traits into a genetic line.
 It also occurred to me that the many single bulb onions we have today were likely to have been originally bred from various Potato Onion varieties and so may still have those old "splitter" genes buried deep within them.
 I have noticed in the past that the bulbing trait does show up from time-to-time - particularly if you mogrelize them by letting them cross in with other varieties.
 In addition, I have another ongoing project to breed onions for long keeping traits and so have a ready stock of reasonably genetically diverse seed to apply to the project.

 So I set about breeding a land race Potato Onion adapted to my climate.
 I am an aficionado of Joesph Lofthouse's promiscuous pollenation plant breeding methods and resolved to use his techniques for the project.
 This is just a fancy way of saying that while I was (and still am) madly chucking genes at my Long Keeping Onions project, at the end of every season I would separate out the ones that looked kind of "splitty" into a separate line.
 I have been replanting, interbreeding and culling the resulting hybrids for some years.
 The continuous selection pressure of that process is finally beginning to move things in an interesting direction.
-You can see the 2023 results further down this page, but first, a short discussion of the breeding technique used.
+You can see the results from previous years further down this page, but first, a short discussion of the breeding technique used.

 Potato Onion 202310 2Bulb